Jeff Beacher

-Jeff Beacher (born March 25, 1973) is an American producer, entrepreneur and master of ceremonies who created, produced and hosted the long running live theater series, Beacher’s Madhouse.
-Through his company Beacher Media Group he develops partnerships between celebrities and tech companies in Silicon Valley.
+Jeff Beacher (born March 25, 1973) is an American producer, entrepreneur and master of ceremonies who created, produced and hosted the long-running live theater series, Beacher's Madhouse.
+Through his company Beacher Media Group he develops consulting and media relations.

 In 2004, then mayor Oscar Goodman awarded Jeff Beacher the key to the city of Las Vegas.
-Jeff Beacher and Beacher’s Madhouse productions have been featured on a variety of television series including VH1’s The Fabulous Life, Gene Simmons: Family Jewels, Paris Hilton's My New BFF, Jimmy Kimmel Live! and The Osbournes.
-He has been a consulting producer on several television specials, with past productions that include Pitbull's New Year's Revolution, Mariah Carey's Merriest Christmas, and was the Supervising Producer of The Gong Show with host Mike Myers.
+Jeff Beacher and Beacher’s Madhouse productions have appeared on a variety of television series including Gene Simmons: Family Jewels.

-Early Years
+Early years

-Jeff Beacher was born in 1973 and adopted at birth by Dr. Fred and Shelly Beacher in Brooklyn, New York, before the family relocated to Woodmere, Long Island.
-He attended George W. Hewlett High School, alma mater of several Hollywood influencers including director Edward Burns, producer Howard Deutch and writer Brian Burns.
+Jeff Beacher was born on March 25, 1973, and adopted at birth by Dr. Fred and Shelly Beacher in Brooklyn, New York, before the family relocated to Woodmere, Long Island.
+He attended George W. Hewlett High School, the alma mater of several Hollywood influencers including director Edward Burns, producer Howard Deutch and writer Brian Burns.
 During high school, he created several businesses including one that sold and distributed roses to classmates at his school and in the tri-state area.
-He also produced after-prom parties.
-On September 10, 2001 his mother, who at the time was battling terminal cancer, told him to pursue a career as a comedian.
-He quit his job selling furniture mainly after and started taking comedy classes.